vismantic-ohtuprojekti/qualipy/docs/process.rst

 can be used to handle calls to the process function from a JSON request.

-.. currentmodule:: imgfilter.process
+.. currentmodule:: qualipy.process
-.. automodule:: imgfilter.process
+.. automodule:: qualipy.process
    :members:

 Examples